-Your competitor’s launch also affects the timing of your launch.
-First-movers try to beat the market to attract eager buyers.
+- Competitor Launches: Your competitor's launch also affects the timing of your launch.
+First-movers try to beat the market and attract eager buyers.
 Other companies prefer being a second-mover.
-They waited until the market becomes familiar with the product features.
+They wait until the market becomes familiar with a product's features.
 Then, they launch when demand begins to grow.

-The timing of your launch may also affect the quality of the product at offering.
+- Quality: The timing of your launch may also affect the quality of the product at offering.
 The life cycle is often short for companies who rushed production and quality suffered.
 A pilot rollout is often a good first step.
-It’s a way to get real customer feedback on the first batch of product and adjust the next wave before it hits retailers.
+It's a way to get real customer feedback on the first batch of product and adjust the next wave before it hits customers or retailers.

-The product’s launch needs to be in sync with marketing activities.
-Use advertising and other promotional techniques to introduce the product’s benefits to targeted customers.
-Establishing a product launch date and building toward that, and then launching on time is important.
-Missing a marketed product launch date can alienate customers.
+- The Marketing Process: The product's launch needs to be in sync with marketing activities.
+Use advertising and other promotional techniques to introduce the product's benefits to targeted customers.
+Establishing a product launch date and building toward that, and then launching on-time is important.
+Missing a marketed product launch date can alienate potential customers.

 How to Determine the Right Timing

 When is the right time to launch a new product or service?
-There’s no scientific process for determining it.
+There’s no scientific process for determining the best time.
 Omar Zenhom, in his article at The $100 MBA, suggested these five factors to determine the right timing for a product launch:

-The exact time of the year, month, and even week you choose can make a difference.
+The exact time of the year, month, or even week you choose can make a difference.
 Ask yourself these questions:

 - Is there a particular time when your target audience will want to use that product?